sqlbunny/sqlbunny/README.md

 }

 // If you don't want to pass in db to all generated methods
-// you can use boil.SetDB to set it globally, and then use
+// you can use bunny.SetDB to set it globally, and then use
-// the G variant methods like so: boil.SetDB(db) users, err := models.UsersG().All()
+// the G variant methods like so: bunny.SetDB(db) users, err := models.UsersG().All()

 // Query all users